patrickwhite256/shakeskov/README.md

 Usage
 -----
-The generator itself is written in pure Python (3) and is less than 100 lines:
+The generator itself is written in pure Python (2/3) and is less than 100 lines:
-`python3 sharkov.py`
+`python sharkov.py`

 There's also a web wrapper for it.
 It uses Flask.

     pip install -r requirements.txt
-    python3 server.py
+    python server.py

 [See a live demo.](http://patrickwhite.io/shakeskov)